-Approaching and reaching the end of life requires people, their families and carers to navigate increasingly complicated care systems to address their needs.
+As people approach and reach the end of life they, their families and carers are required to navigate increasingly complicated care systems to address their needs.

-The Palliative and End of Life Care Diagnostic Report to inform this Blueprint found that current patient journeys are often poorly coordinated.
-This is particularly true for people with advanced chronic disease who have multiple comorbidities and a much slower and more unpredictable trajectory of functional decline (ACI, 2013).
-The Report also found that the needs of the patient, family and carer during their end of life journey vary over time and care setting.
-Services need to be responsive, coordinated and flexible in meeting these changing needs.
+Current patient journeys are often poorly coordinated and this is particularly true for people with advanced chronic disease who have multiple comorbidities and a much slower and more unpredictable trajectory of functional decline (ACI, 2015).
+The needs of people, their families and carers during their end of life journey vary over time and care setting, meaning services need to be responsive, coordinated and flexible in meeting these changing needs.

 It has been demonstrated that navigation support and or care coordination improves clinical outcomes and the experience and satisfaction of patients, families and carers.